gustavobotti/gustavobotti/README.md

 I'm currently focused on PHP development, specializing in frameworks such as Laravel and Yii2.
 Additionally, I'm exploring JavaScript for integrating with APIs related to geolocation, maps, and routes.

-I also have a keen interest in C++ and Lua, which I'm experimenting with for personal projects.
+I'm also interested in C++ and Lua, which I'm experimenting with for personal projects.
 PostgreSQL is my database of choice at the moment, but I'm also familiar with MySQL.

 You can also find me on [GitLab](https://gitlab.com/gbotti).